alanyongy/tft-matchup-predictor/README.md

 > Using the same OCR process that reads player names, the tool also detects which opponent the player is currently fighting.
 >
 > The anchor used in this case is as follows:
-> *(For more information about the anchor, refer to [Section 1](#1-reading-the-player-listing-sidebar))*
+> *(For more information about the anchor, refer to [Section 1](#1-reading-the-player-list))*
 >
 > ![](Writeup/CurrentOpponentAnchor.png)
 >
-> The string does not need to be reversed in this case, since the anchor is left of the name.
+> The string does not need to be reversed in this case, since the anchor is left of the name — the letters can be detected in order left to right.
 >
 > ![](Writeup/CurrentOpponentExample.png)
 >